LeandroEsteban/QFai/README.md

 ## 2.4 Skeleton Plane

-Based on the functionalities defined in the Navegation FLow, we created views for the application using wireframes.
+Based on the functionalities defined in the Navigation Flow, we created views for the application using wireframes.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ef1dede0-3251-4ff1-8b24-194ffcf60809" alt="Inicio sesión" width="250"/>